Díaz comes through again, Rox rally for 3-2 win over Cards

 Arenado, who played eight seasons in Colorado, didn’t have the most productive return to Coors Field.
 Over the four-game series, he went 2 for 14 with no homers or RBIs.
 Arenado did receive a round of applause before stepping into the batter’s box Sunday — and will be back to the park for the All-Star Game.

 Carlos Martínez was cruising along until one out in the fourth when trainers came out to check on him.
-Martínez was taken out due to a bruised right thumb.
+Martínez was taken out due to a bruised right thumb he suffered while at the plate.

-In the eighth, Giovanny Gallegos allowed a leadoff single to Raimel Tapia, who stole second, reached third on a bunt and scored on Story’s deep fly to left to tie the game.

 Story’s homer in the first was his sixth in 12 games.
 The Rockies shortstop is finding his swing just in time for the Home Run Derby at the All-Star Game next week.